sebranchett/old-TUDlife/_posts/2018-06-25-Deep-Learning-Workshop.markdown

 ![Participants]({{ "/assets/2018-06-25-participants.jpg" | absolute_url }})

 # So how did this workshop come about?
 The Innovation Department of TU Delft central ICT Department was set up to support our academic staff in their primary processes of scientific research and education.
-The workshop was an activity the department organised as an experiment, to see if researcher would appreciate support with Deep Learning.
+The workshop was an activity the department organised as an experiment, to see if researchers would appreciate support with Deep Learning.

 The answer was a definite: YES!
 The workshop had a maximum capacity of 80 participants and registration had to be closed within 24 hours of the initial announcement.